Battle of the Lycus: Prelude

-The battle
+Battle

 Approaching Mithridates' camp an engagement broke out between Pompey's vanguard and Mithridates' rearguard in a defile.
 According to Appian some of the Pontic cavalrymen were fighting the Romans dismounted and making a good show of it until a large contingent of Roman-allied cavalry showed up.
 The cavalrymen ran back to the camp to get their horses but this caused a general retreat because their companions did not know why they were running away and they did not want to stay and find out.
 Pompey wanting to make use of this blow to his enemy's morale and fearing Mithridates would escape during the night decided to launch an assault of the Pontic camp during the night.

 As the Romans attacked with the moon to their backs the Pontic troops launched their missiles too early.
 The Romans were able to get right up to and into the Pontic camp.
 Once the experienced Roman legionaries got among the Pontic troops the fight was as good as won (Roman legionaries excelled at close-range fighting).
 Mithridates had made his camp at a site that was difficult to get into.
 As his desperate troops now found out, it was also hard to get out of.
 Mithridates with 800 horsemen cut his way out of the trap and escaped but at least 10,000 of his men did not.